no10123/First-Slack-Bot/README.md

 But i learned a lot about what API's are and how they work, ssh servers, and hosting code, cryptography, and backend systems.

+Some problems I faced, are stting up the 24 / 7 server, so it could run while my PC is off, setting up a custom python API, for the ai api and hashing, and trying to keep it simple but unique.

 Notable features - The most notable feature are is the custom encoder I made "/e$" and "/d$", since not only is it my own cipher but it has a couple of other commands that interact with it, Like "/sk$" which sets the key of the cipher, and it even resets the key every night automatically.